Reishi Mushroom is known as the ‘chillax’ mushrooms

-It’s a very expensive process but one that I think is well worth the extra cost.
+It’s a very expensive process but one that we think is well worth the extra cost.

 4. Does it include the mycelium?

 Have you heard the claim “mycelium is just filler”?
-It’s an interesting claim and I am yet to see any evidence that it is true.
+It’s an interesting claim and we are yet to see any evidence that it is true.

 The mycelium contains a whole lot of the benefits contained in the mushroom.
 Just like the roots of other plant materials (think valerian root, ashwagandha root, etc).